isene/hp-41_SpreadSheet/README.md

 024 RCL 05
 025 +
 026 STO 06		; Remember to store the result in the cell/register
-027 RTN			; Yeah, you can skip this RTN ASTO the END will return just nicely 028 END
+027 RTN			; Yeah, you can skip this RTN as the END will return just nicely 028 END
 ```